 After 41 years as an American Baptist pastor, I retired from the full time ministry but am still doing the things I love.
 I work with Habitat building houses, volunteer with the Penn Yan Fire Department, serve as director of the American Baptist Men Disaster Relief for New York State, and preach at strange, beautiful, and out of the way places.
 I hold a masters and doctorate (DMin) from Andover Newton Theological School.
 I write, do woodworking, and take long distance bicycle trips — the next one is planned for a few days from now from Penn Yan to Decatur, Illinois.
 My wife and I love the Adirondacks and enjoy kayaking, hiking, and mountain climbing.
 We have three children and two dogs.

-Rev. Colin Tuggle serves as pastor of the Tupper Lake United Community Church.
+Rev. Dr. Colin Tuggle serves as pastor of the Tupper Lake United Community Church.
 He is also the founder and executive director of ADK Mission: a charitable non-profit organization based in Saranac Lake (ADKMission.org).
 Colin and his wife, Lisa, work across denominations to strengthen churches and ministries throughout the Adirondack Mountains by encouraging and equipping area pastors and their families.
-Colin was born and raised in southeastern New York, and his family has owned property outside Tupper Lake for 51 years.
-Before relocating to this area five years ago to launch ADK Mission, Colin served in pastoral ministry following several years in business and the military.
-After graduating from the U.S. Naval Academy at Annapolis, he later earned his master’s degree from Regent University and then went on to additional theological training at the Vineyard Institute.
-He is currently completing his Doctor of Missiology from Fuller Theological Seminary in Pasadena, California.
+Colin was born and raised in southeastern New York, and his family has owned property outside Tupper Lake for more than 50 years.
+Before relocating to this area six years ago to launch ADK Mission, Colin served in pastoral ministry following several years in business and the military.
+After graduating from the U.S. Naval Academy at Annapolis, he later earned his master’s degree from Regent University and a Doctor of Missiology from Fuller Theological Seminary.
 Colin and Lisa have been married since 1997 and are blessed with two young children: Caleb and Grace.